BALL-Project/ball_contrib/README.md

 Third-party dependencies used by the Biochemical Algorithms Library (BALL) This repository is intended for end-users of BALL.
-Third party libraries are mostly forks of their original repositories.
+Third party dependencies are mostly original source tarballs but some are patched to fit our needs.

+**NOTICE**: Do not use our tarballs if you need one these packages for other purposes than a BALL installation.
+In such a case, please use source distributions provided by the original suppliers.

 Installation requirements:
 - git